 How to Grow a Solitary Bee-Friendly Garden

-As you now know, solitary bees nest in cavities so, to attract more of them to your garden, you will need to provide a variety of holes (preferably ranging between 2mm and 10mm) for them.
+As you now know, they like to nest in cavities so, to attract more of them into your garden, you will need to provide a variety of holes (preferably ranging between 2mm and 10mm) for them.

 Old fenceposts or other wooden slats are great for this.
 All you need is a drill and you are good to go!

 However, if you are not the fence type and do not have any standing bits of wood sitting around, then you could utilise an empty bean can.
 You will need to put some candle wax into the bottom of it and then fill it with hollow objects.
 For this, you could try using bamboo canes, straws and other natural odds and ends like stems from plants.
 Then, all you need to do is hang it up where it is equally as sun-filled as it is sheltered and you are all done!